aws-samples/amazon-mwaa-examples/usecases/start-stop-mwaa-environment/README.md

 and `variable` among others.
 Users should update the export and import DAG scripts for other tables in their metadata store.
 Here is the metadata schema documentation for Airflow [2.5.1](https://airflow.apache.org/docs/apache-airflow/2.5.1/database-erd-ref.html) for your reference.

+## Trigger Table Excluded (Airflow 2.9.0+)

+Starting in Apache Airflow 2.9.0, the `trigger` table's `kwargs` column is encrypted using Fernet with a key unique to each MWAA environment.
+This means trigger data exported from one environment cannot be decrypted by another environment, as each has its own Fernet key.

+Importing foreign-encrypted trigger rows into a different environment will cause the triggerer process to crash with `cryptography.fernet.InvalidToken`, which in turn terminates the scheduler and results in a sustained outage until the trigger table is manually cleaned.

+The `trigger` table is intentionally excluded from the export/import DAGs for version 2.9.2+.
+This has no functional impact on the start-stop solution because:

+- Triggers are ephemeral - they represent in-flight async waits for deferred tasks only.
+- They are recreated automatically when DAGs with deferrable operators run on the new environment.
+- In a proper stop scenario, no tasks should be actively deferred at export time.